arocks/edge-docs/docs/index.md

 * Werkzeug (dev only) - Better Django error page

 ## Quick start:

+### For Windows Users

+Skip the next set of commands if you already know how to create a virtual environment.
+Here is how to create a new virtual environment in Python 3.4 using the built-in `venv` library:

+    > python -m venv py34env
+    > cd py34env\Scripts
+    > activate.bat
+    > cd ..\..

+Next upgrade your pip tool and install Django:

+    > python -m pip install --upgrade pip
+    > pip install -U django

+Let's go ahead and create a new project called `my_proj`.
+You can name it anything you like, but make sure you carefully replace `my_proj` in the commands below.

+    > django-admin startproject --template=https://github.com/arocks/edge/archive/master.zip --extension=py,md,html,env my_proj

+Install all the required dependencies for your edge project:

+    > cd my_proj
+    > pip install --use-wheel -r requirements.txt
+    > cd src

+You can set environment variables like the `SECRET_KEY` but for convenience we will mention it in a file called `local.env` (exclude it from your version control like git).
+So let's copy the provide sample as a `local.env` file:

+    > copy my_proj\settings\local.sample.env my_proj\settings\local.env

+Next run migrate to create a sqllite database and create the superuser:

+    > python manage.py migrate
+    > python manage.py createsuperuser

+Finally, run the server and open the rendered site in your browser:

+    > python manage.py runserver

+### For Linux Users

 Skip the next set of commands if you already know how to create a virtual environment.
 Here is how to create a new virtual environment in Python 3.4 using the built-in `venv` library: